The Laughing Lady (1929 film)

-A 1924 Paramount silent film retitled A Society Scandal starred Gloria Swanson.
-It is now lost.
+A 1924 Paramount silent film retitled A Society Scandal starred Gloria Swanson, now lost, was the first adaptation of the play.

 In 1930 a sound version, A Kacago Asszony, was produced by Paramount at its studio in Joinville, France, in Hungarian with a Hungarian director and cast.
-It was released in the USA by Paramount in 1931.
+It was released in the US by Paramount in 1931.

 Jeanne Eagels was to star in the film but died before production began.